 A seminar requiring individual investigations of problems in elementary education culminating in a research project.
-Two semester hours credit.

-521 Understanding and Guiding Youth

-in the Secondary School
+521 Understanding and Guiding Youth in the Secondary School

 Laboratory course with emphasis on direct experiences with secondary school youth.
 Intensive study of research materials that deal with understanding the nature of adolescents and techniques of guidance.
 Six semester hours credit.